sameermanek/sameermanek.github.io/_posts/2017-07-15-photo-quality.md

 ![Model Architecture](/assets/photo-quality/model_architecture_stand_in.png)

 ## Performance and Discussion
 The plot below shows how the performance changed over time.
-Because of the small batch size, I'm only showing the moving haverage of the training set performance; otherwise the data would be far too noisy.
-As you can see, the validaiton set performance bounces around quite a bit (likely due to training on small batches that weren't simple random samples).
+Because of the small batch size, I'm only showing the moving average of the training set performance; otherwise the data would be far too noisy.
+As you can see, the validation set performance bounces around quite a bit (likely due to training on small batches that weren't simple random samples).

 ![Performance by batch](/assets/photo-quality/performance.png)